toptensoftware/moe-js/readme.md

 functions used by the generated template function.

-## Converting Handlebar Templates to Moe.JS
+## Converting Handlebar Templates to Moe-js

-As mentioned above, Moe.JS doesn't claim to be compatible with Handlebars but does have a similar syntax which lends it to easy conversion of existing templates to Moe.JS.
+As mentioned above, Moe-js doesn't claim to be compatible with Handlebars but does have a similar syntax which lends it to easy conversion of existing templates to Moe-js.

 This section explains common things to watch out for if you're porting existing Handlebars templates.